 There are four primary types of economic systems in the world: traditional, command, market and mixed.
 Each economy has its strengths and weaknesses, its sub-economies and tendencies, and, of course, a troubled history.

 Below we examine each system in turn and give ample attention to the attributes listed above.
 It’s important to understand how different parts of the world function economically, as the economy is one of the strongest forces when it comes to balancing political power, instigating war and delivering a high (or low) quality of life to the people it serves.
-Anyone interested in economics on a global level should check out this fantastic course on the crisis of capitalism and why the global economy is teetering on the verge of collapse.

 1. Traditional Economic System